 - Successfully defended Southwest Airlines as first chair in two different consumer class actions in the United States District Court for the Northern District of Illinois.
 In one case, negotiated a favorable settlement as between Southwest, the class, and objectors, and then successfully defended the settlement on appeal to the Seventh Circuit Court of Appeals.
 In the other case, moved to dismiss and won dismissal of all claims with prejudice, and then successfully defended dismissal on appeal to the Seventh Circuit Court of Appeals.

-- Represented an international airline in Illinois state court, defending a consumer class action raising issues of federal preemption under the Airline Deregulation Act, the Federal Aviation Act, and the Montreal Convention.
+- Successfully defended an international airline in Illinois state court against a consumer class action.
+Achieved full dismissal based on federal preemption under the Montreal Convention.

 - Successfully defended a consumer-interest group as first chair in a complex discovery dispute related to a widely-reported case regarding internet-safety, intellectual property, and piracy issues before the United States District Courts for the District of Columbia and the Southern District of Mississippi.